NEUROIMAGING / MAGNETIC RESONANCE

 • implanted sternal device system (temporal use in children)

-• “Triggerfish” Contact Lens – this lens allows for an automated recording of continuous intraocular pressure.
-This device is MRI unsafe and can cause severe eye burns
+• “Triggerfish” Contact Lens – allows for an automated recording of continuous intraocular pressure; this device is strictly contraindicated for MRI as it can cause severe eye injury

 • gastric reflux device

-• The LINX Reflux Management System is implanted around the lower end of the esophagus – this implant is MRI-contraindicated
+• The LINX Reflux Management System is implanted around the lower end of the esophagus – this implant is not MRI-compatible

 • conventional (ferromagnetic) EEG electrodes